Drive-in One, 2002

 Text Français en bas de page

-The series Drive-in dates from 2002.
+The series Drive-In dates from 2002.

 I shot the entirety of this body of work in the span of a week while I was on a brief vacation break in Florida.
-I stumbled upon a massive Drive-in megaplex.
-It would double as an outdoor flea market during the day and in the evenings it would transform into this wonderfully bizarre space: an arena with multiple screens where different movies were projected simultaneously.
+I stumbled upon a massive Drive-In megaplex.
+It would double as a massive outdoor flea market during the day and in the evenings it would transform into this wonderfully bizarre space: an arena with multiple screens where different movies were projected simultaneously.
 It was a wonderfully American moment, for an immigrant and a New Yorker, to find myself in this place.

 During this time of exposure, I was not in control of what was being projected onto the screen.
 This resulted in interesting abstract compositions.
-I thought of this process of photographing as having similarities with jazz improvisation.
-We have a general melody or tune but it's development and departure is left open-ended and subject to chance or other non determined factors.

 -----------